The Saga of Recluce: Chronology

-Chronologically, the series spans 1,855 years.
+Chronologically, the series spans 2,255 years.
 The story actually begins well before even the earliest novel, with the arrival of the "demons of light" from another universe.
 Using their manifest chaos powers as well as their advanced technology, these people create an empire called Cyador, on the continent of Candar.
 While the series is named after Recluce, that island is uninhabited for the first millennium of the story.

-The first two books, chronologically, are Magi'i of Cyador and Scion of Cyador, which describe the operation of the Cyador army and its battles against the natives of Candar.
-These novels primarily serve to flesh out a formerly unknown part of the history of the universe.
+The first two books as of 2024, chronologically, are From the Forest and Overcaptain, which describe the operation of the Cyador army and its battles against the natives of Candar.
+These novels, together with Magi'i of Cyador and Scion of Cyador, primarily serve to flesh out a formerly unknown part of the history of the universe.
 The story does establish one key element in the history of Cyador: the ultimate decline of the advanced technology of the Rationalists.
 Initially, upon landing on a mostly-uninhabited part of one of the world's continents, the Rationalists (later known as Demons) managed to create a number of advanced mechanical devices, powered by chaos.
 They also erected a number of collection towers that were used to focus chaos into these devices.
 By the time of the first novel, these towers are failing, and the empire is losing the ability to maintain its advanced technology.
-The opening of Magi'i of Cyador is usually considered "Year 1" in the history of Recluce.
+The opening of Magi'i of Cyador was once considered "Year 1" in the history of Recluce, as no years are given in the text of the book, but was later made year 410 by the author, with the founding of Cyad given as the start of the calendar.
+Per the table above, the first stories in the latest series date from year 92-104.
+Modesitt has stated in an interview that he does not intend to add any earlier stories.